simetnicbr/simet-ma/simet-api/API.md

   When that happens, the MA will attempt to create a new identity for itself, as an automated healing strategy.
 This new identity will be "anonymous" (not paired to any participant in the web portal).

-But it will be an unpaired new identity, so all new measurements made won't be visible to any participant [until it gets paired].
+  As this new identitiy is unpaired, any new measurements made won't be visible to any participant [until the MA gets paired again].
+The MA's measurement result page will also lose access to any measurements made by the MA's previous identity.

   The MA can then resume all measurements using the new identity / credentials.
 Should its new identity/credentials be paired, all such